 The New Mexico Senate is comprised of 42 senators.
-The Senate currently has 26 Democrats and 16 Republicans.
+The Senate currently has 26 Democrats, 15 Republicans, and 1 Decline To State.
 Click a legislator’s name to view their individual profile page, which features their voting records, contact information, and more.

 |Pinto, Shannon (D)||D||3||Senator||Current||100%||100%|